 Recently, a laboring mother had us, her birth team, laughing and giggling with the words she used to describe the sensations she was having.

-A particularly funny phrase she kept using was “Lightning Crotch,” to describe a stinging, burning, pins and needles type of feeling right in the crotch, not during a contraction but in between or just after.
+A particularly funny phrase she kept using was “Lightning Crotch.”
+This is a stinging, burning, pins and needles type of feeling right in the crotch, not during a contraction but in between or just after.
 It was short in duration like a pinch and not as painful or as long as a contraction.
 Vividly explained as lightning crotch!
 Whether she knew others had also used this exact phrase to describe this sensation or not, I do not know, but it sure makes the point.

 Her midwife informed her that this feeling was most likely her cervix moving out of the way, in other words, effacement.
 (There may be other causes for this feeling at various stages of pregnancy, such as baby’s position or movement, but during labor it can be a result of effacement.
 Talk to your care provider if you are ever concerned.)

 One of the physical changes that take place during labor is the effacement of your cervix.
 The cervix is the entrance to the womb, like a short hallway that leads you to main ballroom which is the uterus!

 Effacement is the thinning of the cervix in preparation for birth.
 The baby engages in the pelvis and gradually drops closer to the cervix.
 The cervix gradually softens, shortens and becomes thinner until it is no longer protruding.
 You might hear phrases like “ripens,” or “cervical thinning” in reference to effacement.